 Should You Stop Doing Yoga?

-By all means, these are not reasons to stop or find excuses to avoid classes and of course, you will find a risk factor in every activity you will indulge in your day to day life too.
-The lesson to take away here, for both yoga instructors and students is to be cautious.
+By all means, these are not reasons to stop or find excuses to avoid your yoga classes.
+Definitely, you will find a risk factor in every activity you will indulge in your day to day life too.
+The lesson to take away here, for both yoga instructors and students is ‘to be a little cautious’.
 The positive aspects of yoga hugely outweigh the negative aspects, and the number of people practicing it every day will tell you that.

 You can always find a teacher and a yoga form to your liking because you shouldn’t do yoga to impress someone else or follow someone else’s yoga goals, it should be focused on your needs.
 Also, when you find a yoga pose that is too difficult or uncomfortable for you, you should immediately call for your teacher, and take it slow.